Mercury13/unicodia-sesh/README.md

 * Other men may have any beard except god’s unless specified
 * Described but really small detail (ankh in the hand…) = thing of lower importance, fix if the hiero was touched for another reason.
 * The difference between duck and goose is ephemeral, no efforts to make them distinct.
 However, their necks are light.
-* If the hieroglyph is not extensively disunified, any image is suitable.
+* If the hieroglyph is not extensively disunified, any confirmed image is suitable.

 # Roadmap